Brewed to Ease: The Best Teas for Constipation Woes

 Heating the Water:

-• In a kettle or saucepan, heat the water.
-However, contrary to boiling water for most teas, green tea requires water short of boiling to prevent bitterness.
-Aim for a temperature between 75°C to 85°C (167°F to 185°F).
+- Heat the water in a kettle or saucepan.
+However, unlike most teas, green tea requires water that does not boil to prevent bitterness.
+Aim for a temperature between 75°C and 85°C (167°F to 185°F).

 Preparation of the Teapot or Teacup: